Andryhajanirina/python-42/README.md

 > [!IMPORTANT]
 > In Python, a list is a data structure that stores an ordered collection of elements.
-It is mutable, dynamic, allows duplicates and allows objects of different types to be stored within the same sequence.
+It is mutable, dynamic, <span style="color: orange;">allows duplicates</span> and allows objects of different types to be stored within the same sequence.

 ## Exercise 2: Position Tracker (understanding tuple)
 This exercise requires the use of tuples to store 3D coordinates (x, y, z).